henri-home/henri-weather-interview-project/README.md

 * Include update weather link/button using JavaScript.

-* AJAX as much as possible
+* AJAX a few CRUD actions.

 * RSPEC tests for model and API methods used.